 It is the best example I know of the key theme of Isaiah 29:13--passion, enthusiasm, and vitality in study and prayer.
 "The letters of Torah are drained of their power when recited by rote, without correct contemplative attention.
 The potential divinity of each and every speech act can be unlocked only through focus and intention."
 (Rabbi Ariel Evan Mayse)

 Below are some favorite niggunim led by Rabbi Menachem Schneerson (1902-1994).
-Elie Wiesel's novel Gates of the Forest helped me understand them, since a chapter in the novel is based on Wiesel's conversations with Schneerson.
+Elie Wiesel's novel Gates of the Forest helped me understand their content and context, since a chapter in the novel is based on Wiesel's conversations with Schneerson.
 The book's plot centers on a Holocaust survivor who ends up in New York, attending Hasidic farbrengen.
 He meets with the Rebbe, decrying God's role in the Holocaust and chastising the Rebbe for the simplicity and meritless conviction of the farbrengen.
 The Rebbe responds:

 "Do you want me to stop praying and start shouting?
 Who says that power comes from a shout rather than a prayer?
 Do you think I have no eyes to see or ears to hear?
 That my heart doesn't revolt?
 That I have no desire to give rein to my sorrow and disappointment?

-Rabbi Nehemia Polen offers a more gentle kind of niggun, which prefaced a lecture he gave about Rabbi Kalonymus Kalman Shapira (1889-1943).
-It's a clear example of how not to recite Psalms as a transcript, rather to sing them with feeling and intensity.
+Rabbi Nehemia Polen offers a more gentle kind of niggun, which prefaced a lecture he gave about the aforementioned Rabbi Kalonymus Kalman Shapira:

 In this lecture, Polen shared Shapira's sublime insight about music, which explains the tenderness of the niggun: "Every time you sing a melody you enter a world where you retain a sense of just enough emergence of distinct notes to be able to have awareness of them, but the melody does not devolve into the hierarchical, graded, judgmental, comparative world we live in most of the time.
 Music enables me to be in a world where I am aware of distinct entities but without creating much distance between them.
 This is a world with supple, seamless, energetic, dancing movement between one entity and another in a way that doesn't divide but unites.
 That's what music allows us to do.
 A niggun should be a spiritual vehicle that transforms every aspect of your soul.
 It should be a process of removing the calcification, of exfoliating the soul, of creating sacred space.
 When you end a niggun you should be in a much richer, deeper place than you were at the beginning.
 Listen to the silence; it will be transformative and repercussive."